-Patrick Verta, D.V.M., M.D. has served as our executive Vice-President of Clinical and Medical Affairs since October 2, 2023.
+Patrick Verta, D.V.M., M.D. has served as our executive Vice President of Clinical and Medical Affairs since October 2, 2023.
 Prior to joining the Company, Dr. Verta served as Chief Medical Officer, overseeing medical, clinical affairs and reimbursement at Canary Medical, a developer of implantable remote patient monitoring sensor technology and analytics.
 Before that Dr. Verta founded Axelmed LLC, a consultancy company focused on clinical, medical, reimbursement and regulatory affairs strategies for medical device companies.
-Between 2015 and 2020, he served as the global Vice-President of Medical Affairs at Edwards Lifesciences, where he led Medical Affairs, Clinical Science and Biometrics of the Transcatheter Mitral and Tricuspid Therapies (TMTT) division, and before that as Vice-President and Medical Director in Business Development, Prior to Edwards Lifesciences, Dr. Verta served in a variety of leadership roles in the interventional medical device space, including Chief Medical Officer for the start-up companies Sunshine Heart and Neomend.
+Between 2015 and 2020, he served as the global Vice-President of Medical Affairs at Edwards Lifesciences, where he led Medical Affairs, Clinical Science and Biometrics of the Transcatheter Mitral and Tricuspid Therapies (TMTT) division, and before that as Vice-President and Medical Director in Business Development.
+Prior to Edwards Lifesciences, Dr. Verta served in a variety of leadership roles in the interventional medical device space, including Chief Medical Officer for the start-up companies Sunshine Heart and Neomend.
 Between 2005 and 2012, Dr. Verta served in roles of increasing responsibility at Abbott and Guidant (acquired by Abbott), where he directed endovascular clinical programs that led to the approval of stents systems in the carotid, renal, and lower limb anatomies.
 During that time, he was instrumental in the approval of the Acculink carotid stents and clearance of two embolic protection devices (Accunet and Emboshield Pro) and led large post-market studies that enrolled over 15,000 patients and helped define the field of carotid artery stenting.
 He was instrumental in the approval of the Acculink/Accunet in patients at standard risk for Carotid endarterectomy, after a successful FDA circulatory panel vote in 2011.
 Dr. Verta has published extensively and is recognized as an expert on Carotid Artery Stenting.
-Dr. Verta earned his doctorate in medicine from the Faculté de Médecine de Paris XII, and in parallel attended the École Nationale Vétérinaire d'Alfort, where he received his doctorate in veterinary medicine.
-Dr. Verta also holds a master's degree in biostatistics from Université de Paris VI.
+Dr. Verta aerned his doctorate in medicine from the Faculté de Méderen de Paris XII, and in parallel attended the École Nationale Vétérinaire d'Alfort, where he receive